PERSPECTIVE LIVING MAGAZINE

 Do we work because we need an income for our mortgage, or for our children’s education?

-Such entrepreneurs and career-changers might find added benefits along the way.
-Take the above rooftop farming as an example: If they live in the building itself, or nearby, there is no longer a stressful commute.
+Others are changing the meaning of work by going about it differently.
+For example, they shift their focus from money to making a difference.
+Or by changing their career to something new.
+Take urban rooftop farming as a business.
+Such entrepreneurs and career-changers often find added benefits along the way.
+Take the above rooftop farming as an example.
+If they live in the building itself, or nearby, there is no longer a stressful commute.
 They can find restaurants nearby that can become clients, and they can distribute their produce on a bicycle.

 Discover more from PERSPECTIVE LIVING MAGAZINE